 A NEW HOME

-The Episcopal Sanctuary expanded and moved to its present location at 8th and Howard, where it continues to provide interim housing for 200 homeless adults every day and night.
+The Episcopal Sanctuary expanded and moved to its present location at 8th and Howard streets, where it continues to provide interim housing for 200 homeless adults every day and night.

 EPISCOPAL COMMUNITY SERVICES IS BORN